-Here are three tips for creating a class project your students will do, enjoy and share:
+Here are three tips for creating a class project your students will be excited to create and share!

-2. Make your project instructions easy to understand.
+- Make your instructions clear and easy to understand.

-Your Project Description is your blank canvas for encouraging students to share their work - format it however you'd like, but be sure to keep it clear and straightforward.
-Feel free to attach files or include additional resources, articles, or anything else students will find helpful.
-If your project requires multiple steps, list them out clearly to keep it digestible.
+Your project description is your opportunity to encourage students to create and share their work.
+Keep it clear and straightforward.
+Feel free to attach files or include additional resources, but keep it focused on the project (in other words, don’t provide so much background information that the student gets lost in the details).
+If your project requires multiple steps, list them out to keep it digestible.
 Here is a great example.

 If you'd like feedback on your class project, we're here to help!
 Email your ideas to firstname.lastname@example.org.